What are the benefits of aggregating text fields?

 How can I make a text aggregatable?

 If you think that making a text field aggregatable is something that you require then please take a look at How can I make a text field in Elasticsearch and Kibana aggregatable?
 This article explains everything that you need to do to set this up.

 Tip: Please remember that aggregating on a text field using fielddata is very expensive because values for all documents of that field are loaded into memory which can cause performance problems.

-If you enjoyed this article on why would I make a text field aggregatable then why not check out our post on using index patterns to search logs and metrics with Kibana or our guide on tips to better structure your log data.
+If you enjoyed this article on why would I make a text field aggregatable then why not check out our post on using index patterns to search logs and metrics with Kibana or our guide on what you need to know about the Python logger module.